Questions about herself that Maharishikaa Preeti

-In today’s day and age, with the thousands of knowledge based spiritual and transformational movements and teachers world-wide, the words cult and sect in this context have lost their meaning.
+In today’s day and age, with the thousands of knowledge based transformational movements and spiritual teachers and gurus world-wide, the words cult and sect in this context have lost their meaning.
 They’re outdated.

 4. Are you an embodiment of the Divine feminine principle?

 Yes.
-And so are you, whether you are a female or you are a male.
+And so are you, whether you're a female or you're a male.

 5. Are you enlightened?

-Whatever the nature of my spiritual realizations may be, whether I’m enlightened or not is not for me to say.
+Whatever the nature of my spiritual realizations may be, whether I’m enlightened or not, is not for me to say.
 Those who approach me have to decide these things for themselves.
-I do - in my answers to people’s questions – distinguish between enlightenment and self-realization.
+I do however distinguish between enlightenment and self-realization.